Digital-HR/git-practice/README.md

 # How to contribute
 1. Assign yourself to an issue.
-2. Ensure you're checked out to the `main` branch locally by running `git branch`.
-You should see a list of branches with a star (*) next to `main`, indicating that you're checked out to it.
+2. Ensure you're checked out to the `dev` branch locally by running `git branch`.
+You should see a list of branches with a star (*) next to `dev`, indicating that you're checked out to it.
-3. Pull in the latest changes from `main` with `git pull origin main`.
+3. Pull in the latest changes from `dev` with `git pull origin dev`.
 4. Create a branch to fix the issue and check out to it.
    1. Use the issue number in the branch name: `git checkout -b issue-1`
    2. Optionally include a description of the change in the branch name.
 It's sometimes difficult to anticipate what the change will be before you make it, so don't stress too much, but the issue title could be used if you think it provides enough detail: `git checkout -b issue-1-add-interesting-text`